China is working on a new aircraft carrier fighter jet to replace J-15s

 Although pilots are taught to eject from their fighter jets in the event of a mechanical failure, they are also told they have a duty to “save the valuable aircraft”.

-Earlier this year, state broadcaster CCTV aired a propaganda programme praising Zhang and Cao for trying to save their fighter jets as they were going down.
+Earlier this year, state broadcaster CCTV aired a propaganda programme praising Zhang and Cao for trying to save their jets as they were going down.

 Last week, Zhang was given a posthumous award for being “best party member”, while Cao was elected as the People’s Liberation Army representative at the Communist Party congress in October.